Spydirwebb/django/django_next/README.md

 2/02 - finished video 7. add-review is posting appropriately
 2/03 - finished video 8.
 Business page is displaying and filtering reviews 2/08 - finished video 9.
 Can get jwt from httpie.
-Can not get into api with jwt using httpie
+Can not get into api with jwt using httpie 2/09 - 16:45 in video 10. login page created and styled